Colton21/NueXSecModules/README.md

 This is a place where I will be tracking some issues:

-- A good amount of true variables are not being filled properly - some look like they are pointing to addresses, others are simply zero.
+- Some MC Variables I'm not using are sometimes confused when the pfparticle comes from a cosmic.
-- Some MC Truth variables are simply not set - `xsecAna::TPCObjectContainer.MCHits()`
+- Some MC Truth variables are simply not set - `xsecAna::TPCObjectContainer.MCHits()` -- this is unused.
-- Certain truth variables being filled have odd results - why can MC Direction be greater than 1?
 - Reco Momentum for recob::Track objects using StartMomentum() is always 1.
 - Cosmic information using MCParticles is not great (vtx where Corsika generated, etc), need to use MCTrack/MCShower for these, but no associations in the MC files.

 ## To-Be Verified
-- All NuMI Nue + Cosmic sample.
-- All NuMI In-Time Cosmic sample - looking at the timing distribution, I think it might be wrong.
-- All NuMI + Cosmic sample.
+- EXT NuMI Data

 ## Acknowledgements